ironArray/Blosc2-Btune/README.md

 ## Using Btune from C

-You can also use Btune from C. Similar to the Python examples above, you can activate it by setting the `BTUNE_BALANCE` environment variable.
+You can also use Btune from C. Similar to the Python examples above, you can activate it by setting the `BTUNE_TRADEOFF` environment variable.
 Alternatively, you can set the `tuner_id` in the compression parameters, also known as `cparams`, to the value of `BLOSC_BTUNE`.
 This will use the default Btune configuration.
 However, running Btune from C offers the advantage of tuning more parameters based on your interests:

 ```
     // compression params